Edward C. Kalbfus: Early life and education

+Career

+United States Navy

+Voyaging to the Philippine Islands aboard the collier USS Scindia, he participated in the Philippine Insurrection in 1900 and 1901 aboard the gunboat Petrel and the cargo ship General Alava He received his ensign's commission on July 27, 1901.

-In November 1902 he reported aboard the protected cruiser Cincinnati, which was then operating in the Caribbean Sea, but soon found himself back in the Philippines when Cincinnati was assigned to the Asiatic Station the next year.
+In November 1902, he reported aboard the protected cruiser Cincinnati, which was then operating in the Caribbean Sea, but soon found himself back in the Philippines when Cincinnati was assigned to the Asiatic Station the next year.
 In April 1904 he returned to the United States aboard the protected cruiser Albany, reporting in September to the Naval Academy, where he spent two years as an instructor in the Department of Marine Engineering and Naval Construction and as senior engineering officer of the training ship Newark during the annual midshipman cruises.
 After the 1906 training cruise he remained aboard Newark when it sailed to participate in the imposition of American military rule in Cuba following the resignation of President Tomás Estrada Palma.

-In November 1906 he was assigned as senior engineering officer aboard the new battleship Kansas prior to its commissioning at Philadelphia Navy Yard on April 18, 1907.
+In November 1906, he was assigned as senior engineering officer aboard the new battleship Kansas prior to its commissioning at Philadelphia Navy Yard on April 18, 1907.
 Kansas conducted shakedown training near Provincetown, Massachusetts later that year, before joining the Great White Fleet at Hampton Roads, Virginia in December.
 Kalbfus served as the battleship's gunnery officer while it participated in the Great White Fleet's historic round-the-world cruise.
 Kansas returned with the fleet to Hampton Roads in February 1909 and Kalbfus went ashore in May 1910 to begin a three-year tour at the Bureau of Navigation.

 He returned to sea in November 1913, reporting first aboard the battleship Arkansas, then as fleet engineer and aide to the commander in chief of the U.S. Atlantic Fleet, and finally as navigator of the battleship Wyoming.
 During this period he took charge of the Mexican railway system during the Atlantic Fleet's occupation of Veracruz.
 He reported to the Navy Department in 1915 as assistant director of gunnery exercises and engineering competitions.
 In 1917 he was a member of the Board of Appraisal of merchant and private vessels in New York.